VincentYing/Fashion-pipeline/README.md

 #### Challenges

 There were two main challenges to this project:
-1. Conversion of pretrained Caffe model to optimized TF version and integration in Spark Streaming
+1. Conversion of pretrained Caffe model to optimized TF version and integration in Spark Streaming.
-2. Working around the inference bottleneck
+2. Working around the inference bottleneck.
-  * It was found that the main delay in the pipeline was the classification performed by the TF model
+  * It was found that the main delay in the pipeline was the classification performed by the TF model.
-  * Preprocessing delay for image resizing was negligible compared to classification
+  * Preprocessing delay for image resizing was negligible compared to classification.

 ###### Performance Optimizations:

 * Spark Parameter Tuning

   1. Experimented with different repartition() values.
-RDD partition size of 36 was found to be optimal
+RDD partition size of 36 was found to be optimal.
     <img src="https://raw.githubusercontent.com/VincentYing/fashion-pipeline/master/images/repartition.png" width="480" height="270">

-  2. Enabled dynamic allocation for Executor creation
+  2. Enabled dynamic allocation for Executor creation.

-    The two adjustments above resulted in a 2x improvement in inference rate from 0.5 to 1 inference per second
+    The two adjustments above resulted in a 2x improvement in inference rate from 0.5 to 1 inference per second.

   3. Adjusted the number of Kafka partitions to match the number of SPARK_WORKER_CORES (6).
-This produced a 3x speedup
+This produced a 3x speedup.

 * Image Batching for TF ingestion

   Next, I manually batched 10 images for TF model ingestion.
-This produced a 4x speedup from 1 to 4 inferences per second
+This produced a 4x speedup from 1 to 4 inferences per second.